ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Hvcabuid80lnrs2-mAEcstgiHVw
 ```

 Even if the current service is configured to use Basic Authentication, Ballerina can be configured to internally generate a new JWT when calling external or downstream services.
-To do so, it is required to add JWT issuer configuration to the `basicAuthProvider`, and enable JWT token propagation using `propagateJwt` configuration:
+To do so, it is required to add JWT issuer configuration to the client who is calling to the downstream service as `inferredJwtIssuerConfig` configuration:

 ```ballerina
 import ballerina/http;